crate/crate-howtos/docs/scaling/multi-node-setup.rst

     discovery.seed_providers: ec2

-CrateDB will perform a `Amazon EC2 API`_ query and use the results to generate a list of `unicast hosts`_ for node discovery.
+CrateDB will perform an `Amazon EC2 API`_ query and use the results to generate a list of `unicast hosts`_ for node discovery.

 You can filter hosts based on: